trustoverip/deliverables/recommendations/DP0003-laws-of-identity/DP0003-laws-of-identity.md

 The overall system must allow as many participants as possible.
 However, individual credentials and applications do not need to interoperate with others.
 Some credentials may be application specific as long as the user is aware that they are non-compliant.

 ### Law 6: Human Integration
-A unifying identity metasystem must define the human user as a component integrated through protected and unambiguous human-machine communications.
+A unifying identity ecosystem must define the human user as a component integrated through protected and unambiguous human-machine communications.

 || **MUST** | **SHOULD** | **MAY** | **NOT Applicable** |
 |---|---|---|---|---|